K-scope/K-scope/README_docker.md

 You can login into container with SSH as user "root" with password "docker".
 Compiler front-end is installed inside the container in /opt/omnixmp/bin directory.
-Make sure to include it into PATH variable or set add_path parameter in K-scope Project settings > Remote settings file.
+Make sure to set "add_path" parameter in K-scope Project settings > Remote settings file.

-Don't forget to substitute all absolute paths in your project source files with `#[remote_path]` and include these files into "Absolute paths in" list.
-Create a new Remote settings file with URL, port number, user name etc. necessary to login into the Docker container with SSH.
+Don't forget to substitute all absolute paths in your project source files with `#[remote_path]` and include these files into "Absolute paths in" list in Project Settings.
+Create a new Remote settings file with URL, port number, user name etc. necessary to login to the Docker container with SSH.

-## 2. Use K-scope with Docker IaaS Tools
+## 3. Use K-scope with Docker IaaS Tools

 If you have a server machine with Docker installed, you can use Docker IaaS Tools to quickly make a setup for building code inside a Docker container.